 Semarang is a commercial port and city on central Java Island (Indonesia), located on the island's northern coast.
 The city has population around 1,56 million (metro around 3,2 million).

-- More a business centre than tourist city, Semarang features fortress walls, historic Dutch buildings, Chinese temples, mosques.
+The city is divided into 2 areas - Old Town (Outstad/Kota Lama) is nearest the sea and between the canals, while newer suburbs sprawl out over Candi's southern hills.
+More a business centre than a tourist city, Semarang features fortress walls, historic Dutch buildings, Chinese temples, mosques.
 The city is gateway to Central Java, Yogyakarta, Gedung Songo temples and approx 97 km (60 ml) from the renowned Borobudur (9th century Buddhist temple).

-- Like Singapore River, Semarang constructed Semarang River at Garang River (Banjir Kanal Barat) close to Karangayu Bridge.
+Like Singapore River, Semarang constructed Semarang River at Garang River (Banjir Kanal Barat) close to Karangayu Bridge.
 The project was finished in 2013 with unique river gardens, water activities, art and sport sites.

 Semarang cruise terminal